 deleted unread.
 Don't send a message in which the content is contained only in an

-or in a link -- none of which will I open or read.
+of the message -- none of which will I open or read.

 - Don't assume that I or my readers all use Windows or MS-Office.
 Linux

 laptops and netbooks are increasingly popular with travellers.
 I use Pegasus Mail, not MS-Outlook.

 I do have a Windows computer for use in testing services, software, and Web sites that

 are so poorly designed that they require Windows, but I use it as little as possible.